saagarjha/saagarjha.github.io/about/portfolio/index.md

 <img src="MazeRunner1.png" style="display: block; margin-left: auto; margin-right: auto" />

 <p align="center">What the maze in MazeRunner looks like.
-This has been version has been hacked to allow for moving up to view the whole maze.
+This has been version has been "hacked" to allow for moving up to view the whole maze.
 This is also why the horizon seems "off"–that's actually the maximum draw distance.</p>

 ```java
 // [SNIPPED]